trocukroma27/Roman_Trotsyuk/README.md

 # Roman_Trotsyuk
-## To run a file, first download Node.js, then run the terminal and write "node fileName.js", file extension is optional.
+## To run a project, first download Node.js, open project folder in terminal and write "npm test" or "npm run test".